XRP Ledger Standards

 • This transaction performs self-conversion only; there is no Receiver field.

-• Issuers introduce supply via existing 00 public issuance.
-The issuer’s second account executes this transaction as a regular holder.
+• Issuers introduce supply via existing XLS-33 public issuance.
+An issuer-controlled dedicated account executes this transaction as a regular holder.

 7.3.
 Failure Conditions